 How to Lower Your GPU’s Temperature

-Finding the direct source of a heating issue can be tricky, as there are many factors that can inhibit the GPU from properly dissipating its generated heat.
+Finding the direct source of a heating issue can be tricky, as many factors can inhibit the GPU from properly dissipating its generated heat.

 Open/Clean the Case

 Leave the case open, and check to see if the GPU temperature drops.
-Sometimes the insulating material of the panels of the case may be trapping heat within the case.
+Sometimes the insulating material of the case panels may be trapping heat within the case.
 Some models, like the Fractal Define 7 XL, have a top panel that can be swapped between a steel plate and a ventilated cover.